-The information presented in this report is representative of the 2021 statistical data gathered from the 13 cities and numerous unincorporated regions that fall within the jurisdiction of the Orange County Sheriff's Department (OCSD).
+The information presented in this report is representative of the 2022 statistical data gathered from the 13 contracted cities and numerous unincorporated areas that fall within the jurisdiction of the Orange County Sheriff's Department (OCSD).
 This region covers approximately 15 patrol areas, which are comprised of numerous residential communities, various commercial regions, 42 miles of coastline, and the John Wayne Airport.

-The information for this report was collected via the 2022 Annual RIPA Board Report, the United States Census Bureau, and the OCSD RIPA Dashboard Application.
-This report is based on 2021 data.
+The information for this report was collected via the OCSD RIPA Dashboard Application for 2022 and the United States Census Bureau, which had estimated data for 2022.